| | |

 Whether it’s listening to Christmas music, watching the glow of twinkle lights, or smelling cookies baking in the oven, there’s so much to look forward to.

-But sometimes it’s easy to get overwhelmed when thinking about all that goes into the winter holidays when it should be so much fun.
+But sometimes it’s easy to get overwhelmed when thinking about all that goes into the winter holidays.

-Starting your holiday decorating is as easy as adding some greenery, pinecones, and a jar full of candy canes to your shelves for a festive touch.
+Starting your holiday decorating is as easy as adding greenery, pinecones, and jars full of candy canes, marshmallows, and hot cocoa mix to your shelves for a festive touch.

 This is a no-brainer for me when it comes to winter holiday decorating.
 “MINI” is a word we use a lot around our 1600-square-foot home.
 And these smaller Christmas trees are no exception.

-You can basically find a mini tree in every room in my beach cottage once I finish Christmas decorating.
+You can basically find a small tree in every room in my cozy cottage once I finish Christmas decorating.

-I place them in baskets, crocks, galvanized buckets…the list goes on and on.
-Some have twinkle lights.
-Others have ornaments.
+I place Christmas trees in baskets, crocks, galvanized buckets…the list goes on and on.
+Some have only twinkle lights.
+Others are filled with Christmas ornaments.
 Some are just beautifully bare.

 Antique Candle Co. candles